thure/baxter-app/README.md

 As a reminder, Baxter isn't liable if your implementation causes problems with your landlord or building.
 Read your lease carefully before hacking your home!

 Take advantage of Baxter's phoning-home features (in `care.js` and described in Baxter-imp) – it'll help keep you abreast of your imps' statuses and help keep your imps awake at all times (in cases where they need to be).

+Beware!
+Passwords are currently only passed in plaintext.
+Use passwords you don't care about until encryption is implemented.
+Using HTTPS is always recommended.